temporalio/documentation/docs/application-development/observability.md

 Send logs and errors to a logging service, so that when things go wrong, you can see what happened.

+The SDK core uses `WARN` for its default logging level.

 #### Custom logging

 Use a custom logger for logging.